 Producers of: Cúl Dorcha (dark, fruity ale), Béal Ban (pale English style bitter), Carraig Dubh (chocolate porter)

 Travel to Adare, a beautiful heritage town in Co.
 Limerick.
 While in Adare, we’ll take a coffee stop and a walk around one of Ireland’s prettiest villages.
 The town is famous for its thatched cottages built between 1835–70.

 Limerick is known as the Treaty City and it’s where we will meet Stephen, native of Limerick who owns Treaty City Brewery, he is an engineer by trade, brewer by choice!
 Tours are full of history as the building dates back 250 years and is located beside St John’s castle in the heart of the medieval quarter.
 Learn about the history of brewing in Limerick dating back to the 1700’s.

 Drive to Bunratty for lunch in the infamous Durty Nelly’s pub.
 A 1620-era thatched cottage with lanterns and sawdusty floors, once a bar for castle guards.

-The Burren Brewery was highlighted as amongst the best craft beer locations to visit in a new book, Lonely Planet’s Global Beer Tour.
+Peter added the Burren brewery to the pub which was highlighted as amongst the best craft beer locations to visit in Lonely Planet’s Global Beer Tour.
 If you’re lucky, you may even get to taste Peter’s Euphoria beer, which is harvested using wild yeast cultivated in the Burren region and contains no hops.

-We will overnight in Ballinsheen House, within easy walking distance to the Roadside Tavern for fantastic pub-grub in Kieran’s Kitchen, pints of Peter’s craft beers and live traditional music.
+We will overnight in Ballinsheen House, within easy walking distance to the Roadside Tavern for fantastic pub-grub, pints of Peter’s craft beers and live traditional music.